"Elephants On The Move"

 In short, the more we thought about it, the more attractive it became.

 All too quickly John left for Thailand while I stayed home with our two kids.
-It was a very difficult time for all of us, as we are a very close family, used to eating dinner together every night, spending time watching a show, playing games, or even go grocery shopping together as a family — basically doing everything together.
+It was a very difficult time for all of us, as we are a very close family — used to eating dinner together every night, spending time watching a show, playing games, or even going grocery shopping together as a family — basically doing everything together.

 Hearing all of John’s stories and seeing his pictures just made my desire to travel stronger.
 And yet, we weren’t quite ready to make that leap…

 Shortly after John returned from Thailand, we decided to share with our then 12 year old son the potential of traveling the world.
 At first, Trevor wasn’t totally sold on the idea.
-We had only moved 12 months before and he was still trying to find his place in a new school.
+We had just moved from another state 12 months before and he was still trying to find his place in a new school.
 Now we were talking about uprooting him again??
-But after realizing some of the benefits (you won’t be forced to write a summary of 3 kindergarten books for your English assignment (yes, an actual 7th grade English assignment!), we’ll be able to see all these amazing places around the world, experience the food and culture of so many places…) he began to really warm to the idea.
-But we still weren’t 100% sure… this was going to be a HUGE change for all of us!
+But after realizing some of the benefits (you won’t be forced to write a summary of 3 kindergarten books for your English assignment — yes, an actual 7th grade English assignment!), we’ll be able to see all these amazing places around the world, experience the food and culture of so many places…) he began to really warm to the idea.
+But John and I still weren’t 100% sure… this was going to be a HUGE change for all of us!

 One of the factors that really helped to swing the pendulum towards “yes” was an amazing gathering of traveling families that John had found online while still in Thailand.
 Each year, the Pearce family hosts a multi-day summit for families who travel the world, while working online and homeschooling their children.
 Suddenly, it wasn’t such a crazy idea — there were actually families out there who were doing this, and had been doing it for a decade or more.
 We were sold on the Family Adventure Summit and wanted to be a part of it.
 The next summit was to be in October in Bali.
 In February, it became our goal to have that summit mark the starting point for our family journey.